A wildfowler aiming a shotgun at sunset

 The UK hosts a very small number of breeding pochard; however, many over-winter in the UK.

-The pochard population shows a ten-year wintering population decline in the UK of more than 25 per cent between 2008-2018.
-This decline has been seen on a UK, European and global level and is predicted to continue; as such, the species has been listed as ‘vulnerable’ on the European International Union for the Conservation of Nature (IUCN) Red List.
+The pochard population shows a ten-year wintering population decline in the UK of greater than 25 per cent between 2008-2018.
+This decline has been seen on a UK, European and global level and is predicted to continue; as such, the species has been listed as ‘vulnerable’ on the European International Union for Conservation of Nature (IUCN) Red List.

 Action to prevent further continued population declines is required across the flyway (north-east to north-west Europe).